 Don’t believe me?
 Then maybe it’s time to brush up on an old classic, “Tom Sawyer paints a fence”

 I am not advocating a 100% reliance on gut and intuition without leveraging the tools and techniques available to us.
 I am simply of the opinion that we need to view the horse and cart differently.

-We simply cannot afford to outsource our “content” to people who we pay by the hour while we spend our time in seeking increasingly redundant efficiencies that are not even possible in quantum physics.
+We simply cannot afford to outsource our “content” to people who we pay by the hour; while we spend our time seeking increasingly redundant efficiencies that are not even possible in quantum physics.